PINS Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Pinterest, Inc. Shareholders of Class Action and Encourages Shareholders to Contact the Firm

-NEW YORK, May 4, 2021 /PRNewswire/ -- Attorney Advertising - Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Pinterest, Inc. ("Pinterest" or the "Company") (NYSE: PINS) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Pinterest securities between February 4, 2021 and April 27, 2021, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/pins.
+NEW YORK, May 06, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Pinterest, Inc. ("Pinterest" or the "Company") (: PINS) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Pinterest securities between February 4, 2021 and April 27, 2021, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firms site: www.bgandg.com/pins.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.